 into all manner of scrapes but always manages to win through via his innate, child-like goodness.

 Playing opposite Bourvil is the talented English actress Joan Greenwood, whose

 deep, seductive voice somehow always manages to remind you of crushed velvet.

 The two actors play off each other superbly and have a natural

 The film moves along at quite a pace, ceaselessly entertaining.
 This is down partly

 a colour version of the film also exists.

-The above article was written for filmsdefrance.com and is protected by copyright.
-No part of it should be reproduced in any medium without the author's permission.
+The above article was written for filmsdefrance.com and should not be reproduced in any medium without the author's permission.